melindali255/CS147-AlarmingData/README.md

-# CS147 Final Project -AlarmingData
+# CS147 Final Project - AlarmingData

 Our project aims to track the environmental factors of temperature, humidity, and light that affect the user’s waking up experience.
 With a functioning alarm clock and data visualizations, the user will be able to view how the environment may affect how they wake up and adjust accordingly.